HHansi/Twitter-Event-Data-2019/README.md

 # Twitter Event Data
-Tweet IDs of collected data and keywords which describe the events occurred during the selected time frames as ground truth
+These data sets consists of tweet IDs of collected data and keywords which describe the events occurred during the selected time frames as ground truth.
+More details about the data sets can be found from the reference paper <strong>"Embed2Detect: Temporally Clustered EmbeddedWords for Event Detection in Social Media"</strong> mentioned below. <br>
+If you use these data sets in your research, please cite the below reference.

 ### Available data sets
 - MUNLIV - English Premier League 19/20 on 20 October 2019 between Manchester United and Liverpool